Kopeng

 Kopeng is a village in the district of Getasan, in Semarang Regency, Central Java, Indonesia.

 Kopeng is a mountainous town (1500 m above sea level) located near the city of Salatiga.
-There a number of tourist destinations there.
+There are several tourist destinations there.
 Mount Merbabu is nearby.
 Kopeng Treetop Adventure Park is a tourist attraction set in nature.
 This recreational park is located in the woods at the foot of Mount Merbabu and has become a popular attraction for families who wish to spend their weekends or holidays with a refreshing activity in nature.